Administration

 Ms. Sherman enjoys spending time with her husband, Scott, a Texas A&M University-Corpus Christi College of Business faculty member.
 San Antonio is Ms. Sherman’s hometown, and she is thrilled to once again be living close to family.

 Ms. Robin Lund has been with Northwest Vista College since 2008, hired as NVC’s first Coordinator for Recruitment, then served as the Director of Enrollment for seven years before becoming Dean for Student Success in 2018.
-Robin has dedicated her career to serving students in various capacities for the past 17+ years and has a passion for providing access to higher education for the community.
+Ms. Lund has dedicated her career to serving students in various capacities for the past 17+ years and has a passion for providing access to higher education for the community.

 Prior to coming to Northwest Vista, Ms. Lund worked for The University of Northern Iowa where she coordinated the Admissions communication and marketing strategies, served as an Admissions Counselor, and provided Immigration Advising for international students.
 Additionally, she has worked at The University of Texas at San Antonio as an Academic Advisor.